Procuratie: Later history

 The Procuratie Vecchie was rental property managed by the procurators de supra for much of its history.
 At various times, the shops on the ground floor housed a goldsmith, glazier, cobbler, engraver, tailor, spice merchant, painter, cutler, old-clothes seller, barber, bookseller, and notary.
 In 1638, the 'Rimedio' wine shop opened.
 It was subsequently purchased by Giorgio Quadri and transformed into Caffè Quadri.
 Other coffeeshops in the Procuratie Vecchie eventually included 'Re di Francia', 'Abbondanza', 'Pitt l'eroe', 'Orfeo', 'Redentore', 'Coraggio', 'Speranza', and 'Specchi'.
 'Alla Regina d'Ungheria', the modern-day Caffè Lavena, opened in 1750.

 Due to the enviable site, the rents for the apartments above were relatively expensive, ranging from 40 to 70 ducats a year in 1569.
-But during the war for the control of Crete against the Ottomans (1645–1669), it was necessary to sell the apartments in order to raise money to finance the war effort.
+But during the Cretan War (1645–1669) against the Ottoman Empire, it was necessary to sell the apartments in order to raise money to finance the war effort.
 Although the apartments were later repurchased by the procurators, they were definitively sold in 1717.
 Inside the Procuratie Vecchie, several of the apartments were subsequently transformed into small gathering places for entertaining, relaxation, and, at times, gambling.
 These were termed either casini (little houses) or ridotti (probably derived from redursi meaning to go, typically to a place of meeting or gathering).
-Most notably, the Procuratie Vecchie housed the 'Casin dei nobili', a large clubhouse for noblemen located on the first floor, and the casino for foreign diplomats, who were not permitted to socialize with the Venetian aristocracy, located in the wing of the Procuratie Vecchie on the western side of the square.
+Most notably, the Procuratie Vecchie housed the 'Casin dei nobili', a large clubhouse for noblemen located on the first floor, and the casino for foreign diplomats, who were not permitted to socialize with the Venetian nobility, located in the wing of the Procuratie Vecchie on the western side of the square.